kurator-dev/kurator/docs/proposals/backup/backup.md

 With the increasing complexity and distribution of cloud-native applications, there's a pressing need for a unified system that can efficiently handle backup, restore, and migration tasks.

-By introducing these capabilities in Kurator, we aim to provide users with a robust solution that offers a unified operational view, simplifying the process of migrating applications and data across clusters.
+By introducing these capabilities in Kurator, we aim to provide users with a robust solution that offers a unified operational view, simplifying the process of backup, restore and migrate applications and data across clusters.

 #### Goals